MingyuYang-Yale/BENG469/FA23/Lab7-Spatial transcriptomics/Assignment 2/README.md

 | Partitions   | day        |
 | Reservation | beng469 |

-Open the Jupyter notebook (Lab7-SpatialDE-Assignment2.ipynb)
+Open the Jupyter notebook (Lab7-SpatialDE-Assignment2.ipynb), and finish the tasks.

 **You don’t need to submit any additional file or report for this assignment.** You just need to save the ipynb file and the results and annotation file from it in place under your Lab7-Spatial_transcriptomics/Assignment2 folder, and we